github/docs/content/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/introducing-github-actions-to-your-enterprise.md

 ### Private networking with GitHub-hosted runners

-{% data reusables.actions.private-networking-actions-azure-vnet-beta-note %}

-{% data reusables.actions.azure-vnet-injected-runners-intro %} For more information, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-using-github-hosted-runners-in-your-azure-virtual-network)."
+{% data reusables.actions.azure-vnet-network-configuration-intro %} For more information, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-azure-private-networking-for-github-hosted-runners-in-your-enterprise)."

 {% endif %}